Chris-McGonigle/bash-boris/README.md

 ![Bash Boris](./assets/images/README-screenshots/device-screenshot.png)

-So have a go and try you luck on the [live website](https://chris-mcgonigle.github.io/bash-boris/)
+So have a go and try your luck on the [live website](https://chris-mcgonigle.github.io/bash-boris/)

 ## Table of Contents